People / John Hay

 January 30, 1804

-Lewis comes to winter camp
+Lewis comes to camp

-Winter Camp at Wood River, IL After working in Cahokia and St. Louis for nearly two months, Lewis comes to winter camp on the Wood River.
+After working in Cahokia and St. Louis for nearly two months, Lewis comes to winter camp on the Wood River.
 On or near this date, Clark draws and labels a side elevation of the barge.

 February 2, 1804